Module -Storytelling

 How do I remember it?

 Now we start the concrete work on the stories.
-In order to remember a story well and be able to tell it ourselves later, we first break it down into its individual parts in order to then bring it to life in our very own version.
+In order to remember a story well and be able to tell it ourselves later,

 Step by step.